 In fact, you will find that some brokerages team up with mortgage lenders in order to offer their clients a one two punch, taking care of both the house search and the lending.
 The Sutton members program is one example of such a partnership, where a real estate brokerage has partnered with a lender to offer their clients some of the most competitive rates possible.

 Another often overlooked part of buying a condo are the strata fees.
 These fees are what is paid to the development company each month in order to maintain the common areas of a condo complex.

 There are two things to keep in mind when it comes to your strata fees.
 The first is that generally, the more amenities there are in a building, the higher the fees will be.
 That exercise room, rooftop lounge, and pool all look great, but nothing comes for free!
 You can bet high strata fees are going to be a part of any high end condo unit that your real estate agent is showing you.
 It's up to you to determine if that price is worthwhile.

 The second thing to keep in mind about strata fees is that they are almost guaranteed to go up over the lifetime of your condo ownership.
 You need to know about any specific laws which apply to strata fee increases so you can budget those into your five year plan.

 Owning a condo is great, but as with any real estate transaction there are lots of little bits of information you might not know about at first.
 Check Toronto blogs and ask your real estate agent about all the pertinent information which goes along with a condo purchase, so you buy well prepared.
-If you would like to continue your reading today, we would like to suggest you take a look at the information on Cosmetic Dentistry and Dental Implants and what it means for your oral health care.
+If you would like to continue your reading today, we would like to suggest you take a look at the information on safety in the workplace, including trailer stands, bumper guards, safety barricaes and more, and what it means for your protection.